-Updated in 2020: After months of backpacking in Pakistan, here’s my complete Pakistan travel guide.
+Updated in 2020: After months of traveling in Pakistan, running a tour there, and setting up a local NGO, here’s my complete Pakistan travel guide.
 Includes information on visas, transportation, costs, and everything else you need to know about travel in Pakistan.
-This guide is the child of a total of almost a year of traveling in the country, and includes everything you need to know before traveling to Pakistan.
+This guide is the child of a total of almost a year of traveling in the country, and includes everything you need to know about Pakistan.

 Curious about traveling to Pakistan but nervous about going alone?
 Check out my unique Pakistan tours.